Physics Tutoring Costs in 2026: Real Rates, Hidden Fees Explained

 2. Specialization Markup

 AP Physics C (Mechanics and Electricity & Magnetism), university-level quantum mechanics, and condensed matter topics carry explicit specialization markups of 20–50% above a tutor’s base rate.
-Students searching for condensed matter physics tutoring will find that qualified tutors in this niche charge at or above the premium tier in every region.
+Students researching condensed matter physics tutoring will find that qualified tutors in this niche charge at or above the premium tier in every region.
 When demand for a specific sub-topic exceeds available tutor supply, rates follow accordingly.

 3. Session Duration Economics